dimanikulin/capable-cpp-template/README.md

 # Coming features

-- build with Ninja and Cmake(CI)
-- CMake configuration
 - Documenting using Doxygen and Readme support (CI and Local) with Doxy configuration, Publish of documentation on git hub pages
 - Unit testing support, through GoogleTest and CTests (with an option to enable GoogleMock) (CI and Locally) and Publish Test Results
 - Using GitHub Actions CI workflows for Windows Linux and MacOS